-This matter is considered to be of fundamental importance to the users' understanding of the financial statements because of the potential impact that these uncertainties may have on the valuation of the Group's assets.
-Our opinion is not modified in this respect.
+These matters are considered to be of fundamental importance to the user' understanding of the financial statements because of the potential impact that these uncertainties may have on the valuation of the Group's assets.
+Our opinion is not modified in respect of these matters.